dashpay/sentinel/README.md

 Requires Python 2.7 and a running MySQL database server

-Make sure dashd is running at least v12.1, with a correctly configured masternode.conf.
-The masternode names in masternode.conf should match the masternodes listed config.py's "masternodes"
+Make sure dashd is running at least v12.1.

 Install Python dependencies via: